 It is important to note that the phrase 'Appropriate Assessment' is sometimes used more loosely to refer to the whole process set out under Articles 6(3) and 6(4) of the Habitats Directive.
 Therefore, it is important to note that in this case the term Habitats Directive Assessment will be used, not 'Appropriate Assessment' (which refers to Stage 2 in the sequence under Habitats Directive Assessment).
 A Habitats Directive Assessment of the RBMP and POM was carried out in parallel with the SEA and Plan processes, with the findings of the Habitats Directive Assessment used to guide the development of the alternatives to be considered as part of the SEA.

 10.2.4 Chapter 3: Description of the Plan

 Clarification is provided in Section 3.1 on p.
-15 regarding the composition of the draft RBMPs for international river basin districts:
+14 regarding the local authorities within the SWRBD.